crukci-bioinformatics/clarityclient2/src/site/markdown/usage.md

 `deleteAndRemoveFile`) also need the credentials to access the file store set.
 This is the user name of the file store owner (usually "_glsftp_") and its password.
-The file store host is, by default, taken to be the same as the LIMS server.
+The file store host is, by default, taken to be the same as the Clarity server.
 If it is on a different host, this needs to be set explicitly with a call to `setFilestoreServer`.

 The API client can also be configured with a properties file with a call to `setConfiguration` or at construction time (this needs a tweaking of the Spring configuration).
 The properties file should contain:

-* `api.server` - The root URL for the LIMS API.
+* `api.server` - The root URI for the LIMS API.
 * `api.user` - User name for the account to access the API.
 * `api.pass` - The password for the user given in <api.user>.
 * `filestore.server` - The host name of the file store server.